Tips for energy efficiency & cutting fuel bills

 - If you are draught proofing windows, make sure you can still open them for ventilation, to help prevent condensation, and to be able get out in an emergency

-They can give you tips on how to cut wastage, advice about approved installers and information about any grants or special offers available in your area.
+They can give you tips on how to save energy and reduce your bills, advice about approved installers and information about any grants or schemes available in your area.

 To contact the Environment Centre you can email email@example.com, call 0800 804 8601 (Monday to Friday, 9am – 5pm), or visit their website.